mselensky/nccl-ofi-plugin/README.md

 python setup.py install
 ```

-I am still working through some dependency-related errors here - this currently will not build, but I think I'm pretty close.
-Still need figure out how to get it to recognize the custom path to our NCCL plugin.
+I am still working through some dependency-related errors here - this currently will not build due to the following error: